 My main concern is how to get it out of my hair....
 I've heard it causes drain clogs.
 How do you ladies deal with that?
 Do you just use drain treatment right after you wash the coconut oil out?
 Other than that problem I think I like it!

 I've never had a problem with my drain clogging.
 IMO, you'd have to have some pretty bad plumbing to begin with.
 I also make soap with oils and have never had a problem using those either.
 Someone who was thinking of buying a soap bar from me told me this as well.
 It stumped me, because I had never heard of it, nor had the problem ever.

-2c-3a - coarse - normal-high porosity - high density - growing out to donate
+2c-3a - med-coarse - normal-high porosity - high density

-RO/LI: Sevi Pumpkin Seed DC / CJ Argan & Olive Oil, KCKT, YTBbs
+RO/LI: Sevi Pumpkin Seed, CJ Argan & Olive Oil, YTBbs

 COLOR: henna, amla & indigo

 : glycerin in high/low dews, polyquat-10 & 11, parabens

 Maybe people with septic tanks or old pipes?
 I only use it once a week and have had no drainage issues and we have both lol.
 It definitely does miracles with my hair.
 I just had my highlights done Wednesday and my hair is already soft, shiny and looks moisturized.